About Me

 Another literary agent, Steve Laube, said to me, “You’re right.
 Boys do read.
 So go publish and prove it.”
 I took this agent’s advice, and here I am.

 I write books for boys.
 Because, I know boys do read.
-(Note: Girls, if you, like me, are tired of romance novels and are interested in more action adventure.
+(Note: Girls, if you, like me, are tired of romance-driven novels and are interested in straight up action adventure.
 You’ve also come to the right place.)